The Back Pain - Musculoskeletal Alignment Connection

 Case: Skating Accident

 A fit, active woman in her 20s broke her right ankle skating and had surgery.
 Three years later she presented with lower back pain.
 The pelvis dysfunction was complex.
 A right-side pelvic rotation caused painful pressure on lumbar nerves and created a functional leg length discrepancy.
 Her right sartorius and glute medius muscles, and left leg’s hamstrings and gracilis muscles were all hypertonic.
 As well, there was significant residual muscle tension in the left (unbroken and untreated) ankle and lateral calf from the accident.
 Stretching would not resolve these issues.
-Thanks to the combo of Bowen Therapy and AMT, her pelvic rotation corrected which resolved her leg lengths and the pressure on lumbar nerves.
+Thanks to the combo of Bowen Therapy and Madeline’s analytical approach, her pelvic rotation corrected which resolved her leg lengths and the pressure on lumbar nerves.
 She walked out of the clinic pain-free and aligned at the end of her first session.
 It’s never too late to heal from an accident!